 You can get pre-qualified for a mortgage, which simply gives you an estimate of how much a lender may be willing to lend based on your income and debts.
 But as you get closer to buying a home, it’s smart to get a preapproval, where the lender thoroughly examines your finances and confirms in writing how much it’s willing to lend you, and under what terms.
-Having a preapproval letter in hand shows sellers that you’re a serious buyer, which is a great way for first-time homebuyers to get ahead in a competitive market.
+Having a preapproval letter in hand shows sellers that you’re a serious buyer, which is a great way for homebuyers to get ahead in a competitive market.

 You may assume you’ll buy a single-family home, and that could be ideal if you want a big yard or a lot of room.
 But if you’re willing to sacrifice space for less maintenance and extra amenities, and you don’t mind paying a homeowners’ association fee, a condo or townhouse could be a better fit.

 But even if the home is right, the neighborhood could be all wrong.
 Visit the area at different times, including during heavy commute times, weekends and later in the evening.
 Ask your real estate agent for information on crime rates and the quality of schools around your prospective neighborhoods.
 Map the nearest hospital, pharmacy, grocery store and other amenities you’ll use.
 Only choose a neighborhood that you and your family feel good about.